0

 Managing Energy

 Managing our energy is one of the most complex challenges we face as humans.
-Every cell in our body contains mitochondria, our energy powerhouses, which fuel everything we do—from taking on challenges to simply moving through the day.
+Every cell in our body contains mitochondria, our energy powerhouses, which fuel everything we do: from taking on challenges to simply moving through the day.
 Here, I address four key questions linking energy with mindset, nutrition, training, and recovery.

 Mindset: Does Your Training Give You Energy or Take it Away?

-Your workouts should energize you, not deplete you—but what does that mean in practice?
+Your workouts should energize you, not deplete you.
+But what does that mean in practice?
 Consider the extremes of an energy continuum.
 On some days, you may feel anxious or tense, with a knot of energy that makes you want to scream or punch something.
 On other days, you feel light and amazing, as though you could fly.
-In both cases, a high-intensity session channels that energy—specifically cortisol and adrenaline—leaving you focused and ready for the day.
+In both cases, a high-intensity session channels that energy, specifically cortisol and adrenaline, leaving you focused and ready for the day.

 Other days, you may feel completely drained, as though there’s no fight left in you.
 No amount of sugar or caffeine seems to help.
 On those days, a gentle walk in nature can help restore and rebalance your energy.
 The key is to ensure your training aligns with your current state, supporting both your mental and physical well-being.